 10. What do I do about a bursar's hold?

 Answer: If you have an outstanding bill to TU of over $200, a bursar's hold may prevent you from registering--in which case you must make payment for the hold to be lifted.
 For information about paying bills or checking your account balance, go to the Bursar's Office website at http://www.towson.edu/bursar/.

 Answer: If you're applying for the first time, you can apply online.
 Otherwise, phone the Graduation Office.
 For details and more information, see http://www.towson.edu/registrar/Graduation/.

 12. How do I find out if I've been approved for graduation?

-Answer: Your degree progress report should indicate if you've met all the requirements.
+Answer: Your academic requirement report should indicate if you've met all the requirements.
 If it erroneously reports a major category requirement as unfulfilled, contact your advisor to find out what the problem is so that it can be corrected.

 13. Where can I find information about English internships and internship possibilities?